igor570/igor570/README.md

 ## Hey there! 👋

 ### Glad to see you here!
-Junior Front End Developer, currently working in React and TypeScript!
-I enjoy building out my own projects, solving problems and collaborating with other developers to further my knowledge.
+Junior Fullstack Developer, I enjoy building out my own projects, solving problems and collaborating with other developers to further my knowledge.

 ## Rapidfire
-- 🌱 I’m currently learning React and TypeScript
+- 🌱 I’m currently working in React / TypeScript
-- 💖 Passionately learning Next.js in my spare time!
+- 💖 Passionately learning Go in my spare time!
 - ⚡ Fun fact: I have a money jar for every time I forget a semi-colon!

 ## Languages and Tools